Merchants and Partners may combine Open Banking with Direct Debit electronic mandates (E-Mandates) to manage subscription payments.

 - The PSU initially makes a payment through Open Banking; that first payment is collected immediately.
 As this is a bank transfer payment, there is no risk of a refund/chargeback.

-- Because account details have been retrieved from the payer’s bank (following the PSU completing Strong Customer Authentication at the bank) you can be confident that the payer is the account owner, massively reducing (if not fully eliminating) the fraud risk.
+- Because account details have been retrieved from the user’s bank (following the PSU completing Strong Customer Authentication at the bank) you can be confident that the payer is the account owner, massively reducing (if not fully eliminating) the fraud risk.

-Benefits for PSUs
+Benefits for Users